Judaism

 There are a variety of Jewish religious movements, most of which emerged from Rabbinic Judaism, which holds that God revealed his laws and commandments to Moses on Mount Sinai in both the Written Torah (תּוֹרָה שֶׁבִּכְתָב) and Oral Torah.
 Historically, all or part of this assertion was challenged by groups like the Sadducees and practitioners of Hellenistic Judaism during the Second Temple period; the Karaites; and among segments of the modern non-Orthodox denominations.
 Some modern branches of Judaism, such as Humanistic Judaism, may be considered secular or nontheistic.
-Today, the largest Jewish religious movements are Orthodox Judaism (including Haredi and Modern Orthodox Jews), Conservative Judaism, and Reform Judaism.
+Today, the largest Jewish religious movements are Orthodox Judaism (including the Haredi and Modern Orthodox movements), Conservative Judaism, and Reform Judaism.
 Major sources of difference between these groups are their approaches to Halakha (Jewish law), rabbinic authority, and Rabbinic literature, and the significance of the State of Israel.
 Orthodox Judaism maintains that the Torah and Halakha are explicitly divine in origin, eternal, and unalterable, and that they should be strictly followed.
 Conservative and Reform Judaism are more liberal, with Conservative Judaism generally promoting a more traditionalist interpretation of Judaism's requirements than Reform Judaism.
 A typical Reform position is that Halakha should be viewed as a set of general guidelines rather than as a set of restrictions and obligations whose observance is required of all Jews.
 Historically, rabbinical courts known as batei din (בָּתֵּי דִּין; beit din) enforced Halakha.
 Batei din are still existent, but the practice of Judaism is mostly voluntary.
 Authority on theological and legal matters is not vested in any one person or organization but in the Jewish texts and the rabbis and scholars who interpret them.

-Jews are an ethnoreligious group including those born Jewish and those who have converted to Judaism.
+Judaism's texts, traditions, and values strongly influenced later religions and philosophies, including Christianity and Islam; collectively known as Abrahamic religions.
+By way of its relationship to Christianity, the dominant religion in the West, Judaism has had an indirect, yet significant role in the development of Western culture.

 In 2025, the world Jewish population was estimated at 14.8 million, although religious observance varies from strict to non-existent.